Safe Harbor Statement under the Private Securities Litigation Reform Act of 1995

 - actions taken by ratings agencies from time to time, such as financial strength or credit ratings downgrades or placing ratings on negative watch;

 - the continued availability of capital and financing;

 - deterioration of general economic, market or business conditions, including due to outbreaks of contagious disease (including COVID-19) and corresponding mitigation efforts;

 - competitive forces, including the conduct of other insurers;

 - changes in domestic or foreign laws or regulations, or their interpretation, applicable to White Mountains, its competitors or its customers;

-- an economic downturn or other economic conditions adversely affecting its financial position;
+- an economic downturn or other economic conditions adversely affecting its financial position; and

-Consequently, all of the forward-looking statements made on White Mountains' Web site are qualified by these cautionary statements, and there can be no assurance that the actual results or developments anticipated by White Mountains will be realized or, even if substantially realized, that they will have the expected consequences to, or effects on, White Mountains or its business or operations.
-White Mountains assumes no obligation to update publicly any such forward-looking statements, whether as a result of new information, future events or otherwise.
+Consequently, all of the forward-looking statements made on White Mountains’s Web site are qualified by these cautionary statements, and there can be no assurance that the actual results or developments anticipated by White Mountains will be realized or, even if substantially realized, that they will have the expected consequences to, or effects on, White Mountains or its business or operations.
+White Mountains assumes no obligation to publicly update any such forward-looking statements, whether as a result of new information, future events or otherwise.